Getting StartedDockerDocker Hub Images

 Create your project with the Create Project button.

-Flightcontrol will pull your Docker image from Docker Hub, and then deploy it to AWS ECS Fargate.
+Flightcontrol will pull your Docker image from Docker Hub, and then deploy it to AWS ECS.

 Right now, this is a manual process, but you may want to automate this.
 After a successful build that pushes a new image to Docker Hub, your build pipeline would trigger a deployment with Flightcontrol.